etiennecollin/unifi-voucher-manager/README.md

   - Check all environment variables are set
   - Verify Docker container has network access to UniFi controller
   - Check logs: `docker compose logs unifi-voucher-manager`
+- **The WiFi QR code button is seems disabled**
+  - Check the [Environment Variables](#environment-variables) section and make sure you configured the variables required for the WiFi QR code.
+  - Check the browser console for variable configuration errors (generally by hitting `F12` and going to the 'console' tab).

 ### Getting Help